skalenetwork/documentation/technology/skale-dkg.md

 -   SKALE DKG orchestrates how data is created, sent and verified on each node:
     -   All math operations take place under SGX or SKALE DKG smart contract.
     -   Each node has 120 blocks (~30 mins) to send any piece of data whether it is *broadcast*, *response* or *allright*.
 Otherwise the node is slashed.
-    -   Before receiving data, SKALE DKG smart contract activates channel
+    -   Before receiving data, SKALE DKG smart contract activates channel.
     -   Each node generates *randomPolynomial* and computes and sends *verificationVector* and *secretKeyContribution* values to the SKALE DKG smart contract.
     -   SKALE DKG smart contract checks that node specified in transaction broadcast is message-sender and this node is registered in SKALE system and node is registered in *channel*.
 The same happens for each transaction proceeding by the SKALE DKG smart contract.
     -   If node has already done *broadcast*, *channel* refuses broadcast transaction.
 If node has already sent *allright*, *channel* refuses any transaction from this node.